h9-tect/Nougat-OCR-UI/README.md

 --------
 For any queries or issues, please reach out via the Issues section of the application repository, or contact the maintainer directly.

-Thank you for using Fancy Nougat PDF Converter!
+Thank you for using  Nougat PDF OCR!